 One of the biggest risks is that the buying power requirements for options and stocks is not the same.

-One problem that many traders run into is correlation risk - where numerous option positions will become challenged and in the money, and therefore the trader will run out of buying power and not be able to take assignment.
+One problem that many traders run into is correlation risk - where numerous option positions will become challenged and in the money, and therefore the trader will run out of buying power and not be able to take assignment of the shares.

-Running out of buying power is the biggest risk associated with assignment.
+Running out of buying power is the biggest risk associated with option assignment.

 What Happens When Options Expire (Conclusion)